alexellis/k3sup/README.md

 * `get-config` - get a kubeconfig from an existing installation
 * `uninstall` - uninstall k3s from all nodes in the cluster in parallel

+Classic K3sup CE commands are also available within the single binary, for backwards compatibility and for quick testing.

+* `install` - install K3s to a single node imperatively
+* `join` - join a single node to an existing K3s server

 The `--predownload` flag for `k3sup-pro apply` is the first step towards a fully airgapped solution, and reduces bandwidth whilst speeding up installation.

 Walkthrough of `plan`, `apply`, `get-config` and `exec`: